masak/proto/README.md

 #### Browser Support

 We support the current and previous major releases of Chrome, Firefox, Internet Explorer (Edge), and Safari.
 Please test layout changes.
-Lacking actual browers to test in, you can use [browsershots.org](http://browsershots.org) or [browserstack.com](http://browserstack.com).
+Lacking actual browsers to test in, you can use [browsershots.org](http://browsershots.org) or [browserstack.com](http://browserstack.com).

 ## Front-End App